flowaicom/flow-judge/flow_judge/models/adapters/baseten/README.md

 That's it! :)

-During the first run you will be asked to provide the Baseten API key.
+During the first run you will be asked to provide the Baseten API key and the GPU.
 The key will be stored on your computer in `~/.trussrc` (see [truss](https://docs.baseten.co/truss-reference/overview)).
 It is used to validate if the model is already deployed and deploy it if needed.